OpenSlides/openslides-datastore-service/README.md

 - `DATASTORE_MIN_CONNECTIONS`: The minimum amount of connections to the database that will be created.
 Default: 0
 - `DATASTORE_MAX_CONNECTIONS`: The maximum amount of connections to the database that will be created.
 If this is set to 1, only one connection can access the database at a time.
 The writer always runs in single-access mode, so no write errors occur.
 Default: 1
 - `DATASTORE_MAX_RETRIES`: The amount of times a request to the database is retried before giving up.
 Minimum: 1, Default: 3
 - `DATASTORE_RETRY_TIMEOUT`: How long to wait before retrying a request to the database, in ms. Set 0 to disable waiting between requests.
 Default: 10
+- `OPENSLIDES_DEVELOPMENT`: If set to a truthy value, the datastore runs in development mode (see [development docs](docs/development.md) for the implications).
+- `DATASTORE_LOG_LEVEL`: Set the log level for the datastore.
+If not provided, it defaults to `DEBUG` in development mode and `INFO` otherwise.
+- `DATASTORE_DATABASE_HOST`: Host of the underlying database.
+Default: `postgresql`
+- `DATASTORE_DATABASE_PORT`: Port of the underlying database.
+Default: `5432`
+- `DATASTORE_DATABASE_USER`: User to use to login to the database.
+Default: `openslides`
+- `DATASTORE_DATABASE_PASSWORD_FILE`: Secret file provided by the docker setup which contains the password for the datastore.
+In development mode, this is not needed and the password defaults to `openslides`.
+In productive mode, this is the only allowed way to provide the database password to the application.